sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

 With a little more effort, this ADT solution could be a great example and demonstration of all ADT capabilities.

 What the simulation is missing:
-- Clear visual feedback of incoming telemetry
+- Better visual feedback of incoming telemetry
 - Device telemetry is not updating cave temperatures
 - No visual representation in a 3D environment
 - Supporting 3 sensors instead of 1 sensor